 The JBL Live 200BT have an okay isolation performance.
 In the bass range, where the rumble of bus and airplane engines sit, they achieve about 5dB of isolation, which is inadequate.
 In the mid-range, important for cutting out speech, they isolate by more than 19dB, which is very good.
 In the treble range, occupied by sharp S and T sounds like A/C noise, they isolate by about 33dB, which is good.

-The leakage performance is great.
-Similar to most other closed-back in-ears, these headphones barely leak.
-The significant portion of their leakage is in the treble range, but the overall level of the leakage is not loud.
-With the music 100dB SPL the leakage at 1 foot away averages at 28dB SPL and peaks at around 38dB SPL, which is way under the noise floor of an average office.
+The JBL Live 200BT have a great leakage performance.
+Similar to many other closed-back in-ears, these headphones barely leak.
+A significant portion of their leakage is in the treble range, but the overall level of the leakage is not loud.
+With the music 100dB SPL, the leakage at 1 foot away averages at 28dB SPL and peaks at around 38dB SPL, which is way under the noise floor of an average office.

-These headphones offer about 10 hours of continuous playback on a single charge and take about 2 hours to charge fully.
-This should be enough for most people during a workday, but could be slightly too short if you plan on using them during your daily commute as well.
+The JBL Live 200BT offer about 10 hours of continuous playback on a single charge and take about 2 hours to charge fully.
+This should be enough for most people during a workday but could be slightly too short if you plan on using them during your daily commute as well.
 They will also need daily charging if you plan on using them extensively.
-Unfortunately, they don’t have a power saving feature, so be sure to turn them off when putting them down.
+However, battery performance can vary with real-life use, and your experience may vary.
+Unfortunately, they don’t have a power-saving feature, so be sure to turn them off when putting them down.

 The JBL Live 200BT don’t have a companion app that offers customization options.